aMAAmina/pokemon-pipeline/Readme.md

 #### Description
-This a one day hackathon project with Arkx, basically a pipline that fetchs data from the API `https://pokeapi.co/api/v2/pokemon` and goes through ingestion and transformation to eventually generate cleaned data in a CSV format.
+This started as a one day hackathon project with Arkx, basically a pipline that fetchs data from the API `https://pokeapi.co/api/v2/pokemon` and goes through ingestion and transformation to eventually generate cleaned data in a CSV format.
 The pipeline gives a detailed report at the end of the process.
+But evolved to a bootcamp project.
 #### Technologies Used
 - Python
 - Pandas